PackeTsar/freeztp/README.md

 The new switch should have one of its ports connected to a network (likely an upstream switch) which has the FreeZTP server accessible.
 The FreeZTP server can be on the same VLAN as the new switch (so it can serve up DHCP addresses directly) or on a different VLAN which has a gateway and an IP helper pointed at the FreeZTP server so it can serve up DHCP.

 ####  1. STEP 1 - POWER ON: Initial boot up and DHCP leasing
-- NOTE: _Once the operating system is loaded on the switch and it completes the boot-up process, it will start the AutoInstall process_
+- NOTE: _Once the operating system is loaded on the switch and it completes the boot-up process (after the "press RETURN to get started" message), it will start the AutoInstall process_
 - **Step 1.1:** The switch will enable all of its ports as access ports for VLAN 1.
 - **Step 1.2:** The switch will enable interface (SVI) Vlan1 and begin sending out DHCP requests from interface Vlan1.
 - **Step 1.3:** The switch will get a DHCP lease from the ZTP server or from a different DHCP server.
 The lease will contain DHCP option 150 (TFTP Server) which points at the IP of the ZTP server.